firefly2442/home-automation/README.md

 * flash lights when person detected
 * randomly turn on/off lights when away
 * add health check for Docker containers
+* test yolo logging and status when other containers are down
+* test yolo when zoneminder cameras are down
+* put zoneminder config folder and homeassistant on SSD